climateinteractive/enroads-guide/docs/guide/tech_removal.rst

-|imgTechRemovalIcon| TECHNOLOGICAL CARBON DIOXIDE REMOVAL
+|imgTechRemovalIcon| Technological Carbon Dioxide Removal
 ==========================================================

 **Pull carbon dioxide out of the air with new technologies that enhance natural removals or manually sequester and store carbon.** Carbon Dioxide Removal (CDR) technologies include: direct air capture, bioenergy with carbon capture and storage (BECCS), biochar, and others.
 These are not yet used at large scales, and most face significant barriers to deployment.